ENGLISH BILLIARDS

 A ball is not considered to be spotted unless it was placed there by hand.
 If a spotted ball is touched by another ball, even if not moved from the spot, it is no longer considered to be spotted.

 If the red is potted twice in a row from either the black or pink spot it will be placed on the blue spot.
 If the blue spot is not available it will be placed on the pink spot.
+If both the blue and the pink are not available it will go to the black spot and won't be considered in counts from the black spot.

 LIMITS ON CANNONS